sergiooncode/conversational-agent/README.md

 make test
 ```

-## Create a conversation with the Customer Support of the fictional business
+## How to test

-- Create a conversation.
+- Create a conversation with the Customer Support of the fictional business.

 Note: The only valid functions is customer_support, but only customer_support